-Effect of Tartaric Acid Concentration on the Anodic Behaviour of Titanium Alloy
+Effect of Tartaric Acid Concentration on the Anodic Behaviour

-Chunjuan Fu, Hongxing Liang^{}, Mei Yu, Jianhua Liu, Songmei Li
+Chunjuan Fu, Hongxing Liang, Mei Yu, Jianhua Liu, Songmei Li

-School of Materials Science and Engineering, Beihang University, Beijing 100191, China ^{}E-mail: hongxingliang@buaa.edu.cn
+School of Materials Science and Engineering, Beihang University, Beijing 100191, China E-mail: hongxingliang@buaa.edu.cn

-Received: 22 December 2014 / Accepted: 3 February 2015 / Published: 24 February 2015
+Received: 22 December 2014 / Accepted: 31 March 2015 / Published: 23 March 2015

 Ti-6.5Al-1Mo-1V-2Zr titanium alloy specimens have been anodized in sulfuric acid and tartaric acid/sulfuric acid.
 The effect of tartaric acid concentration on anodic behavior of sulfuric acid anodic film was investigated by Scanning electron microscopy (SEM), Raman spectra and electrochemical technique.
 It was found that 30g/L tartaric acid addition increased the thickness of anodic film, decreased the crystallinity and weakened the dissolution rate of anodic film.
 However, 90g/L tartaric acid addition caused the opposite trends to emerge: thickness of anodic film was reduced.
-The anodic film dissolution rate in sulfuric acid with 90g/L tartaric acid is faster than that in sulfuric acid with 30g/L tartaric acid is for a faster than that in anodizing electrolyte for the growth of anodic film on titanium alloy.
+The anodic film dissolution rate in sulfuric acid with 90g/L tartaric acid is faster than that in sulfuric acid with 30g/L tartaric acid.
+The present study validates the beneficial role of 30g/L tartaric acid in anodizing electrolyte for the growth of anodic film on titanium alloy.